percona/pxc-docs/docs/install-index.md

 If you want to run Percona XtraDB Cluster using Docker, see [Running Percona XtraDB Cluster in a Docker Container](docker.md#docker).

-## Product version numbering

-The version number in PXC releases contains the following components:

-* The version of Percona Server for MySQL that the given PXC release is based on

-* The sequence number which represents the PXC built.

-For example, version number *8.0.18-9.3* means that this is the third PXC build based on Percona Server for MySQL 8.0.18-9.

 [Telemetry data]: telemetry.md